 Townhead reservoir, also known locally as Banton Loch, is the site of the Battle of Kilsyth and is the main reservoir for the Forth and Clyde Canal.
 A bustling marina has been established at Auchinstarry close to the climbing wall and lakes at the old quarryworks.

-As an estate agent in Kilsyth, we see that property in the town is always sought after given the quality of life and incredible value on offer.
-There is a constant demand for rental property too, Opportunities in the town regularly offer double digit yields for landlords.
+As a letting agent in Kilsyth, we see that property in the town is always sought after given the quality of life and incredible value on offer.
+Opportunities in the town regularly offer double digit yields for landlords and investors.

 Use our instant online valuation tool to see how much a property in Kilsyth could achieve for both sale or rental.